mvaldes14/mvaldes14/README.md

 ### Hi there 👋

+Just a guy doing random things in tech like Neovim and Observability or DevOPs related topics.
+Occassional streamer over at Twitch.

+## Info
 - 🔭 I’m currently working on ...
 IaC, Random Coding and Neovim Plugins
 - 🌱 I’m currently learning ...
-Learning Ruby & Go!
+Golang!
 - 👯 I’m looking to collaborate on ...
 Observability Solutions (Logs, Traces, Metrics)
 - 💬 Ask me about ...
 Anything really
 - 📫 How to reach me: ... https://mvaldes.dev